schmidtwmark/qnd/presentations/day7.md

 # Project

 - Use `random` to select a random word from a list of secret words
-- Use `termcolor` to color each letter appropriately
 - Give the user several guesses
 - Bonus:
+    - Use `termcolor` to color each letter appropriately
     - Ensure guess is 5 letters long
-    - Track which letters are not used, display valid letters to user before their guess